 Giving Compass' Take:

-- Omair Ahmad discusses the impacts of climate change and water scarcity on India's smallholder farmers and explains the ongoing crisis that has led to protests across the nation.
+- Omair Ahmad discusses the impacts of climate change and water scarcity on India's smallholder farmers.

 - How can funders provide support to those who are most vulnerable to the consequences of this global crisis?